Building brand authority for SEO – a framework

 Reduce to the max: get rid of outdated or duplicate content

 Owning your niche and keeping content close to the core offering has numerous benefits.
-Research by Amanda King suggests that consolidating content in lieu of producing new one can lead to up to 50 % traffic uplift.
+Research by Amanda King suggests that consolidating content in lieu of producing new one can lead to up to 50% traffic uplift.

 Within the recent context of LLMs and AI, auditing and consolidating content also becomes a brand exercise.
-ChatGPT doesn’t care when your article was published, so if you have old pricing models, old products, old branding still live, it could all be served as a “current” answer to someone asking what your prices are today.
+ChatGPT doesn’t necessarily care when your article was published, so if you have old pricing models, old products, old branding still live, it could all be served as a “current” answer to someone asking what your prices are today.
 That is a problem on a lot of different levels.

 Even though they were obviously outdated, clients were hesitant to cull.
 Isn’t that evidence, after all, of building expertise over time?